Aleksandre19/cv-ucmp/README.md

 ## Features
 This site uses the scrollSpy feature in Bootstrap with an extra JavaScript function added to create a 'smooth scrolling' effect.
-On the mobile divices the navbar is collapsed and it expands on tablets and above.
+On the mobile divices the navbar is collapsed and it expands on tablets and desktop devices.
 The menu's links uses Hover.css effect to move up on hovering.
-I use Bootstrap's Scrollspy feature to mark menu's link when user is on appropriate section.
-The site uses Bootstrap's Modal to pop up the singup form by clicking on Sign Up button in first section.
-In the first section i use SVG file for WEIGHT & HEALTH text to animate strokes of this text with CSS3 in sequence.
+I use Bootstrap's Scrollspy feature to mark menu's link when user is on appropriate section by changing color and making underline.
+The site uses Bootstrap's Modal to pop up the singup form by clicking on Sign Up button in the first, animation's section.
+In the first section i use SVG file for WEIGHT & HEALTH's text to sequently animate strokes of this text with CSS3.

+### Features Left to Implement
+In the future i would like to: add sublinks to video's link to categorise and expand video's section, add blog section, write animation's script in Javsscript/Jquery, take good quality Diana's photo and make adjustment in Photoshop, make to work registration's section, improve video section's look, animate modal's pop up window with Javascript/Jquery.

+### Individual approach's section
+In the beginning of this section user finds text which describes point of view of the health and it's connection to the weight.
+Then comes section’s title with icon which hides on the tablets and mobile devices.
+After the title comes three steps of finding reason each one by their's own icon.
+They are: gathering information, separation of pathologies and doing of research.
+On the mobile devices they are located vertically.
+On tablets and desktop devices those steps sections are located side by side.
+The style of the steps changes depending on the device where it is viewed.
+On IPod Pro and desktop devices each steps’s title has background style with it’s own color and also left side in the each step’s container has vertically right forwarded shadow.
+Section’s background image changes in sizes depending on the device.
+On the desktop devices with resolution in the width more than 1300px the section’s max-width is 1300px and margins to the left and right are auto.
+So it becomes centered.